-The crawl budget isn’t the same for every website.
+Crawl budget isn’t the same for every website.
 Instead, search engines use a wide range of criteria to determine how long a crawler should spend on a given web entity.

 As with many things related to Google’s algorithm, we don’t know all of those factors.
 However, we know of a few:

-Now, ideally, the number of requests a crawler needs to make to access all of the site’s content should be lower than the crawl budget.
+As a best practice, ideally, the number of requests a crawler needs to make to access all of the site’s content should be lower than the crawl budget.
 Unfortunately, this isn’t always the case, which leads to serious indexation problems.